 2010, ISGAN is launched in Washington D.C. at the first Clean Energy Ministerial (CEM) meeting.
 The initiative evolves from CEM’s commitment to policies and programs that accelerate the global transition to clean energy.

-Then, in April 2011, ISGAN was formally established as the International Energy Agency (IEA) Implementing Agreement for a Co-operative Programme on Smart Grids, operating under the IEA Framework for International Energy Technology Co-operation.
+2011, ISGAN is formally established as the International Energy Agency (IEA) Implementing Agreement for a Co-operative Programme on Smart Grids, operating as a “Technology Collaboration Programme” under the IEA Framework for International Energy Technology Co-operation.